EquiticeDaRandomBoi/celeste-wasm/how.md

 Now, it fully builds and generates web output, and we can try and get the game running.

 ## Running the game
-Everything now compiles, but for the game to actually launch we have to get the game assets into the emscripten environment.
-Since we compiled with -sWASMFS, this part is pretty easy, since it uses the browser's [Origin Private File System](https://developer.mozilla.org/en-US/docs/Web/API/File_System_API/Origin_private_file_system) for the site, and we can simply ask the user to select their game directory with `window.showDirectoryPicker()`, then copy the files into the site.
+Everything now compiles, but for the game to actually launch we have to get the game assets into the environment.
+Since everything goes through emscripten's filesystem emulation, this part is pretty easy, since it uses the browser's [Origin Private File System](https://developer.mozilla.org/en-US/docs/Web/API/File_System_API/Origin_private_file_system) for the site, and we can simply ask the user to select their game directory with `window.showDirectoryPicker()`, then mount it in the emscripten filesystem.

 image here